Amtrak California Zephyr title card

 While the Rockies are breathtaking, I enjoy traveling through Utah’s stunning landscapes.
 The variety of terrains, from rugged canyons to lush valleys, and the striking colors—deep reds to vibrant oranges—make this section memorable.

-This route does have stunning views.
-I should note that, at times, some of the vistas are more industrial and less stunning unless you like those.
+This route has stunning views.
+I should note that, at times, some of the vistas are more industrial and less stunning, which may be preferable to others.
 You take the good and the bad, and you have the facts of life or views of this train.

 Check out a map to understand the route’s day and night areas.